 a native of Wisconsin, was born into a musical family and began her violin studies shortly after her fourth birthday.
 Laura received both master's and bachelor's degrees in music from the Peabody Conservatory of Music at Johns Hopkins University, where she was a scholarship student of Martin Beaver and Pamela Frank, for whom she was a graduate assistant.
 Laura is active as a performer and teacher in metropolitan Washington, DC area.
 She frequently performs with the National Philharmonic, Maryland, among others

 a native of South Pasadena, CA, recently made her debut with the Crown City Chamber Orchestra of Los Angeles, playing Haydn Cello Concerto.
 Maggie began her cello studies at the age of seven with Nancy Yamagata at The Colburn School.
 She earned Bachelor of Arts from Northwestern University, where she served as the principal cellist of the Northwestern University Chamber Orchestra.
 Upon graduation, Maggie played with the Civic Orchestra of Chicago, performing under such conductors as Bernard Haitink, Esa Pekka Salonen, and Miguel Harth-Bedoya.
 She was a member of “Musicorp,” the Chicago Symphony Orchestra’s music education and advocacy program.
 Maggie holds Master of Music from the Peabody Conservatory, where she studied under the tutelage of Alan Stepansky.
-Currently Maggie enjoys performing throughout Washington, DC area and maintains a large private teaching studio.
+Currently Maggie plays with the National Symphony Orchestra and maintains a large private teaching studio.

 a native of Armenia, is a prize winner of the Izabel Violin, Tuesday Musical, and the Maia Chamber Music competitions.
 Having recently earned Doctor of Musical Arts in Violin from the Catholic University of America, she holds a master’s degree from the University of Iowa, and bachelor’s from Komitas State Conservatory in Yerevan.
 Throughout her career, Armine has worked with world renowned artists such as Gidon Kremer, Christoph Eschenbach, Nigel Kennedy, and Kurt Masur.
 Her solo and chamber performances have brought her around the world including Spain, France, Germany, the Czech Republic, Russia, and Canada.
 She has participated in Castleton Festival, Das Schleswig-Holstein Musik Festival, and Kent/Blossom Music Festival where she received the Josef Gingold Award for her distinguished performance in chamber music.
-In 2012, Armine won a position with the National Symphony Orchestra as a guest musician and is a member of the National Philharmonic.
+Armine plays with the National Symphony Orchestra as a guest musician and is a member of the National Philharmonic.

 earned her Bachelor and Master's Degrees in Performance from The Juilliard School where she studied with and served as teaching assistant to Heidi Castleman and Misha Amory.
 She is currently one of the principal violists of the Army Band, “Pershing's Own” Orchestra where she also performs stroll music, chamber music and is a founding member of the Contemporary Ensemble.
 She has been featured soloist with the Army Orchestra as well as with the Northwestern Symphony Orchestra and the Lyric Theater Orchestra in New Jersey.
 Beth regularly plays with the National Symphony Orchestra, The Washington Opera Orchestra and the Eclipse Chamber Orchestra.